mjhoffm2/ReactTrainingTutorial/Part-3-%2D-Basic-Front-End-Application-Skeleton-with-React%2DRouter-and-React%2DBootstrap.md

 import * as React from 'react';
 import * as ReactDOM from 'react-dom' import createBrowserHistory from "history/createBrowserHistory";
-import {rootReducer} from "./reducers/reducer";
+import {createRootReducer} from "./reducers/reducer";
 import {applyMiddleware, compose, createStore} from "redux";
 import {Provider} from 'react-redux';
-import {ConnectedRouter, connectRouter, routerMiddleware} from "connected-react-router";
+import {ConnectedRouter, routerMiddleware} from "connected-react-router";
 import {Routes} from "./routes";

 //polyfills for IE